Spinal stability is the basis for spine

 beneficial effect on improving co-contraction

-and spine stability as shown by significantly larger
+and spine stability as demonstrated by significantly larger

 muscle thickness of the transverse abdominis and rectus abdominis.
 (2) Forced